fraterrisus/walkthroughs/deathlord/walkthrough-2.md

 Shupan is also hidden from view by boat, surrounded by mountains in the SE.
 The shops are all conveniently in the center of town.

-The Temple of Akuma, god of night, is in the SE.
+The Temple of **Akuma**, god of night, is in the SE.
 It's an odd building; start with the fact that the front door is false walls, and that it's populated with Dark Toshi that won't talk to you.
 At the end of the day, though, it is a temple, and you can `(B)uy` healing services from them.

 The Daimyo is hostile, and has some small bits of cash.
 Break into the 'No Admittance' rooms hidden behind the armor shop and you'll run into a bunch of Mahotsukai to fight off.
 And there are two parties of Toshi in one of the rooms in the SW.

 A Kishi will tell you that strange people go in the house W. But there is no house W... or at least not one with an obvious door.
-However, there is a one-square ring around the outside of the city walls, and if you sneak around there you can find an entrance to that house with a Dark Toshi who tells you to search the temple.
+However, there is a one-square ring around the outside of the city walls, and if you sneak around there you can find an entrance to that house with a Dark Toshi who tells you to search the **temple**.
 (Not the Temple of Akuma, apparently, but the Temple of Oceanus.)

-A Kosaku says that he's seen strange lights in the old house in the northwest [sic] end of town.
-It's actually in the north**east**, and I already get 'east' and 'west' confused a lot when I'm typing so I assumed this was my mistake until I cross-checked it against some other gamers' work.
+A Kosaku says that he's seen strange lights in the **old house** in the northwest [sic] end of town.
+It's actually in the northeast, and I already get 'east' and 'west' confused a lot when I'm typing so I assumed this was my mistake until I cross-checked it against some other gamers' work.
 Anyway, the house itself is marked with a sign saying it's been condemned by the Daimyo.

-Elsewhere, a Shisai tells you that there's a monk who lives on the N shore, behind the house.
+Elsewhere, a Shisai tells you that there's a **monk** who lives on the N shore, behind the house.
 Be forewarned, though, there are Banshees inside, and as always you have to let them attack first; you can bypass the weird house by going around to the N and using G6:UKU, though.
 There's a Shukenja in a house on the island in the NW corner (who looks a lot like the guy on Bone Island) that tells you that Cerberus guards the gates of Hell.
 Regurgitated line from mythology, or clue to the endgame?
 You decide.

-There's apparently a dungeon N of Kobar, which is N up the coast from here, but as I've already said we're going to skip it.
+There's apparently a **dungeon** N of **Kobar**, which is N up the coast from here, but as I've already said we're going to skip it.

 ### Linear Dungeon